The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 Ethan Happ, 6’9” PF 2013

 .: Ethan Happ only played in one ToC shootout game, but his efforts in that game are worthy of recognition.
 Happ scored 30 points and grabbed 15 boards for the Rockets as they defeated Michigan City Marquette, 63-48.
 Happ was named Player of the Game and was named the Most Outstanding Player of the 2013 Shootout Series.
-Happ is currently the starting Power Forward for the Wisconsin Badgers and is rated as one of the Top 5 players in NCAA Division I Basketball.
+Happ was a college All-American for the Wisconsin Badgers.
+He is currently playing professionally for Olympiacos in Greece.

 Taylor Bruninga, 6’8” PF 2016